wduquette/molt/README.md

 $ cargo run shell
 ```

-* To run the language test suite
+* To run just the language test suite

 ```
-$ cargo run test test/all.tcl
+$ cargo run test molt/tests/all.tcl
 ```

+As of Molt 0.2.0, the language tests are also run by `cargo test`; however, it's much easier to
+see the output of the individual tests using the above command.

 ## Acknowledgements